semanticart/neighborly.js/README.md

 You should look in the examples folder for some functional examples.
 You might also be interested in checking out the tests.

-If you would rather use your imagination:  Given the following HTML document where the user has scrolled the browser so that the top of the page is represented by the dotted line
+If you would rather use your imagination, here are a few examples using prototype:

+Given the following HTML document where the user has scrolled the browser so that the top of the page is represented by the dotted line

     <div id="a" class="msg-wrapper">...</div>